torunar/transmogrify/README.md

-allow duplicate topic titles        enable default email direct                disable (prevents email notifications on @mentions)
+allow duplicate topic titles        enable default email direct                disable (prevents email notifications on @mentions) disable emails                      enable  (disables all the email notifications)
 ```

 You will also need to create an API key to interact with your Discourse forum.